jcrona/mcugotchi/README.md

 MCUGotchi depends on several components:
 * the __GNU ARM Embedded Toolchain__, which can be downloaded [there](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
-* __OpenOCD__, which can be installed using the package manager of your operating system, or built using a release package provided [there](https://sourceforge.net/projects/openocd/)
+* __OpenOCD__, if you want to use ST-Link to flash your board, which can be installed using the package manager of your operating system, or built using a release package provided [there](https://sourceforge.net/projects/openocd/)
+* __dfu-util__, if you want to use the embedded DFU compliant bootloader of your board, which can be built following the instructions provided [there](http://dfu-util.sourceforge.net/)
-* the __STM32Cube Library__, which is provided as submodule
+* the __STM32Cube Libraries__, which are provided as submodules
 * __TamaLIB__, which is also provided as submodule
 * a __Tamagotchi P1 ROM__, which can be downloaded from [there](https://www.planetemu.net/rom/mame-roms/tama) for instance
 * __Optional:__ __TamaTool__ to convert the binary ROM into a __.h__ file, which can be downloaded or built from [there](https://github.com/jcrona/tamatool)